zoicware/ZOICWARE/UpdateNotes.md

 - fixed disable archive apps getting added multiple times to win11 reg tweaks

-- when running all reg tweaks the win10 and win11 reg tweaks will be ran as seperate files now to avoid random keys not applying due to the large reg file
+- when running all reg tweaks the win10 and win11 reg tweaks will be ran as separate files now to avoid random keys not applying due to the large reg file

 - replaced restart pc button with repair windows, this includes sfc /scannow, dism repair, windows update repair, network repair, icon cache clearing, and check disk repair